Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Results

 In the case of a fluid-driven compression, the pressure difference across the medium $\DPS$ is imposed, while the effective stress at the top is zero.
 Therefore, equation~\eqref{eqn_ModelGeneral} may be rewritten by replacing $\partial_{\zt} \tilde{P} = \DPS$ :

 With the boundary condition $\left. \sigp \right|_{\zt=1} = 0$, the solution is

 The displacement field is obtained as before:

-Equations \eqref{eqn_SigmaPiston}, \eqref{eqn_usPiston}, \eqref{eqn_StressFluidComp}, and \eqref{eqn_usfluide} show that $\F$, $\sigs$, and $\DPS$ are essential quantities to describe the poroelastic response of a medium submitted to wall friction.
+{Equations \eqref{eqn_SigmaPiston}, \eqref{eqn_u_sPiston}, \eqref{eqn_StressFluidComp}, and \eqref{eqn_usfluide} show that $\F$, and either $\sigs$ (for piston-driven loading), and $\DPS$ (for fluid-driven loading) are essential quantities to describe the mechanical response of a confined porous medium subject to wall friction}.
 The applied stress magnitudes ($\sigs$, $\DPS$) are just scaling factors, whereas the friction number appears in multiple, distinct terms, and thus has a qualitative impact on the solutions.
-In figure \ref{FIG_Comp}, the results of equations \eqref{eqn_SigmaPiston} and \eqref{eqn_StressFluidComp} are plotted for $\F\in \{ 0, 1, 2, 3, 4 \}$.
+In figure \ref{FIG_Comp}, the results of equations \eqref{eqn_SigmaPiston} {to} \eqref{eqn_usfluide} are plotted for $\F\in \{ 0, 1, 2, 3, 4 \}$.
 In the limit of small friction number ($ \F\rightarrow 0$), both the stress field and the displacement field become equivalent to the ones given by equations \eqref{SANSFRIC_sigmaPiston} and \eqref{SANSFRIC_usPiston} in the piston-driven case, and to the ones given by equations \eqref{SANSFRIC_sigmaFluid} and \eqref{SANSFRIC_usFluid} in the flow-driven case.
 For piston-driven compression, the frictionless stress field is uniform in the medium, so that the stress at the bottom ($\zt=0$) is equal to the imposed stress at the top ($\zt=1$).
 In the presence of friction, as $\zt$ decreases, the effective stress decays exponentially over a characteristic dimensionless distance $\mathcal{F}^{-1}$: the friction has dissipated the mechanical energy that was provided on the top of the medium.
 As a consequence, at high friction ($\F =5$), the bottom of the medium is almost uncompressed, since the stress at the bottom is given by

-Thus, friction cumulatively shields the material from the applied load.
+{which is illustrated in figure \ref{FIG_Comp}\,(c).} Thus, friction cumulatively shields the material from the applied load.
 This exponential decay of stress and deformation with distance from the loading point is a hallmark of the classical Janssen effect.

 For fluid-driven compression, the frictionless stress field varies linearly in the medium, from zero at the top to the imposed hydrostatic pressure difference ($\DPS$) at the bottom.
 With friction, the stress field deviates exponentially from the frictionless case toward a uniform value over a characteristic dimensionless distance $\F^{-1}$.
-This uniform value is given by
+This uniform value is given by {the stress at the bottom}:

+{which represents the maximum of the stress field magnitude.
+Indeed, in the fluid-driven case, this stress magnitude remains below $\DPS$ (see figure \ref{FIG_Comp} (b)).}